Meeting Your Mentor for the First Time? Here Are 15 Must-Ask Questions to Consider

 1. Can you tell me about your career path and what led you to your current position?

 This type of question is a great way to establish rapport with your mentor.
-It shows them that you are interested in who they are as a person, their personal history, and how they made decisions along their path.
+It shows them that you're interested in who they are as a person, their personal history, and how they made decisions along their path.
+It also helps you see the career path they took to get where they are.
+This gives you context and inspiration for your own career.

-It also allows you to understand the career path and journey they took to get to where they are, which provides context and inspiration for your own career.
+Tip: Write down what stands out to you.
+Ask follow-up questions about the challenges they faced or the unexpected opportunities they took.
 Cherry pick what you want from this response and apply it where relevant to your own growth plan.

 2. What are the biggest lessons you've learned in your career?